dotnet/docs-maui/docs/ios/pair-to-mac.md

     >
     > If you choose **Forget this Mac**, your credentials for the selected Mac will be forgotten.
 To reconnect to that Mac, you will need to re-enter your username and password.

-If you have successfully paired to a Mac build host, you are ready to build .NET MAUI iOS apps in Visual Studio 2022. <!-- For more information, see [](). -->
+If you have successfully paired to a Mac build host, you are ready to build .NET MAUI iOS apps in Visual Studio 2022.
+For more information, see [Build your first app](~/get-started/first-app.md?pivots=devices-ios).

 If you have not been able to pair a Mac, try [manually adding a Mac](#manually-add-a-mac).